oschwengers/referenceseeker/README.md

 ## Description
-ReferenceSeeker determines closely related reference genomes from RefSeq (<https://www.ncbi.nlm.nih.gov/refseq>) following a scalable hierarchical approach combining an ultra-fast kmer based database lookup of candidates and subsequent specific average nucleotide identity (ANI) calculation for the optimal selection of adequate reference genomes.
+ReferenceSeeker determines closely related reference genomes from RefSeq (<https://www.ncbi.nlm.nih.gov/refseq>) following a scalable hierarchical approach combining a fast kmer profile based database lookup of candidates and subsequent calculation of specific average nucleotide identity (ANI) values for the fast determination of suitable reference genomes.

-ReferenceSeeker computes kmer based genome distances between a query genome and and a database built on RefSeq genomes via Mash (Ondov et al. 2016).
+ReferenceSeeker computes kmer profile based genome distances between a query genome and and a database built on RefSeq genomes via Mash (Ondov et al. 2016).
 Hereby, only complete genomes or those stated as 'representative' or 'reference' genome are included.
-Currently, ReferenceSeeker offers prebuilt bacterial, archeael, fungi and viral databases.
-For resulting candidates ReferenceSeeker subsequently computes ANI values picking genomes meeting community standard thresholds (ANI >= 95 % & conserved DNA >= 69 %) (Goris, Konstantinos et al. 2007) ranked by the harmonic mean of ANI and conserved DNA.
+Currently, ReferenceSeeker offers pre-built bacterial, archeael, fungi and viral databases.
+For resulting candidate reference genomes ReferenceSeeker subsequently computes ANI and conserved DNA values filtered to community standard thresholds (ANI >= 95 % & conserved DNA >= 69 %) (Goris, Konstantinos et al. 2007) ranked by the harmonic mean of ANI and conserved DNA.
 Optionally, for draft assembly inputs ReferenceSeeker can use MeDuSa (Bosi, Donati et al. 2015) to scaffold contigs